sph-mn/sph-sp/readme.md

 ## base library
 these features do not depend on guile

-* port object for alsa and file io with many supported file formats ([full list](http://www.mega-nerd.com/libsndfile/)). the file format to use is currently a compile-time configuration
+* port object for alsa and file io with many supported file formats ([full list](http://www.mega-nerd.com/libsndfile/)). the file format to use is currently a compile-time configuration. eventually necessary sample type conversions happen automatically
 * 64 bit float sample calculations by default, compile-time customisable sample type
 * arbitrary number of channels
 * arbitrary sample rate